 Old School Ergos

-The old school ergonomics are very clearly present here.
+The old school ergonomics are very clearly present here – which really depends on your preferences.
 There is no extended beavertail or large ambidextrous safety, or even aggressive checkering on the grip panels.
 This thing is very plain and very simple 1911.
 With that being said, I don’t think there is really anything wrong here.

 If I was a lefty, then an ambi safety would be great, but the traditional 1911 ergonomics are still up to par.
 I never experienced hammer or slide bite from the gun in all many thousands of rounds downrange.
 The magazine catch, slide lock, and hammer are all textured and slip-proof for easy engagement.
 The rear serrations are short and shallow, but the slide glides rearward smoothly.